vnsny-bia/VisitContactTrace/README.md

 # Using the VisitContactTrace Application <a name="useapp"></a>

-The following figure is the welcome screen that appears as soon as the application opens.
+The following figure is the welcome screen that appears as soon as the application opens and you have clicked on "accept" to the license information.

 <img src="./inst/www/ct-welcome.PNG" width="400"  align="center"/>